The 77s: History

-At the end of the 1996, The 77s started the label Fools of the World and reissued some of its albums.
-New material was also released following the label's formation: Echoes o' Faith (1996 live acoustic material), EP (1999) and A Golden Field of Radioactive Crows (2001).
+At the end of the 1996, the 77s started the label Fools of the World and reissued some of its albums.
+New material was also released following the label's formation: Echos o' Faith (1996 live acoustic material), EP (1999) and A Golden Field of Radioactive Crows (2001).
 Also, Scott Reams occasionally played in the band during concerts beginning in 2000.

-In 2010, The 77's participated in the tribute album Mister Bolin's Late Night Revival, a compilation of 17 unreleased tracks written by Tommy Bolin.
+In 2010, the 77's participated in the tribute album Mister Bolin's Late Night Revival, a compilation of 17 unreleased tracks written by Tommy Bolin.

-Critically, the 77s are considered by fans and music critics; such as Dwight Ozzard (Prism magazine), Brian Quincy Newcomb (HM) and John Thompson (True Tunes), as the greatest – or “best” depending on whom one might quote, rock and roll band in the world.
+Critically, the 77s are considered by fans and music critics; such as Dwight Ozzard (Prism magazine), Brian Quincy Newcomb (HM) and John Thompson (True Tunes), as the greatest—or "best" depending on whom one might quote, rock and roll band in the world.